aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/data-models.md

         name: arista.avd.eos_cli_config_gen
 ```

-For Containerlab, `digital_twin.fabric` is required due to limitations in ACT digital twin schema.
-This limitation will be removed as soon as ACT-specific schema will be updated accordingly.
+For Containerlab, `digital_twin.fabric` is still required for schema validation, even if it is left empty as `fabric: {}`.
+This is a temporary limitation and it will be removed once the shared Digital Twin schema is updated.

 Important caveats for the current Containerlab implementation: